Learn to improve your writing and make a living as a writer

 - How to write for the web – Writing for an online audience is a lot harder and more different than you think.
 We’ll give you the lowdown on how to succeed so you can be heard above the noise.

-Plus, a private Facebook community that will help support your work (we post job openings there too), a list of places that hire freelance writers, and sample book proposal and pitch templates to follow that are guaranteed to get editor’s to open your email.
+Plus, a private Facebook community that will help support your work (we post job openings there too) and sample book proposal and pitch templates to follow that are guaranteed to get editor’s to open your email.